davidjamesherzog/bio/README.md

 Technical Summary
 ---------

-Extensive experience with J2EE, Java, HTML and JavaScript to design and develop enterprise web applications.
-Highly skilled in developing and building SPA and J2EE applications in Agile and TDD environments using tools like IntelliJ, Eclipse, NPM, Bower, Maven, Jenkins, JUnit, Mockito and Jasmine.
+Extensive experience with JavaScript, HTML, CSS, J2EE, Java to design and develop enterprise web applications.
+Highly skilled in developing and building applications in Agile and TDD environments.